-Find out when and where we can teach you how to do CPR, how to use an Automated External Defibrillator and how to control serious bleeding.
+Find out when and where we can teach you how to perform hands-only CPR, and how to use an Automated External Defibrillator.

 Bystanders and family are not helpless to assist.
 In many cases they can provide vital support that will dramatically increase the victim's chances for survival.